AlephAlpha/Nekomata/doc/Builtins.md

 Divide two integers.

 Fails when the divisor is zero or the result is not an exact integer.

 This function is automatically vectorized and fails when the two lists are of different lengths.

+### `pow` (`E`, `2 -> 1`)

+Raise an integer to a non-negative integer power.

+Fails when the base is negative.

+This function is automatically vectorized and fails when the two lists are of different lengths.